carbon198/esphome-mideaXYE-rs485/README.md

 Note: The ESPhome thermostat entity kind of sucks.
 Because the heat pump can heat and cool, the displayed thermostat shows up as a dual-setpoint thermostat which isn't really accurate.
 I recommend creating your own template thermostat with the custom entity from https://github.com/jcwillox/hass-template-climate/tree/main.

+# How it works
+The code sends a `query` set every 15s.
+It checks `mySerial.available()` every 1s and reads data (there will only be data there after sending a query or a command).
+The "receiver" sensor is running the 1s read check and updating internal variables with the read values.
+Each of the actual sensors (temperatures, setpoints, modes, etc) are checking the internal values every 1s.
+If any of the input elements are changed from home assistant, they fire an lambda function that forms a `command` set and writes it to the serial bus.
+The response to a command to change something is always the old state (not sure why) so I dumped the first response after sending a command.

+# Debugging
+Change your log level to DEBUG in the esphome yaml file if you want to see more info.
+If you set it to "info" then you'll just get the little debug lines I wrote that will tell you what the program is currently doing (or **thinks** it's doing!).
+You can add more `ESP_LOGI("custom","log this to the terminal!")` lines anywhere you want to get more feedback of what's going on.

 # Home Assistant
 The device that is created will have the following entities:
 - Select Fan Mode - these are standard Home Assistant fan modes, compatible with a climate device